-The head of the Audit Authority (AA) is the Minister of Rural Development.
-The Minister delegated the actual fulfilment of the tasks to the Accreditation Unit of the Finance, Supervision and Accreditation Department of MRD.
+The Secretariat of Audit Authority (AA) is the Accreditation and Audit Unit of the DRD of MARD.
 The functions of the AA are separated fully from the functions of the MA.
+The head of the AA is the head of the Accreditation and Audit Unit.
 According to EFF Article 58(4), the managing, certifying and audit authority may be part of the same body.
 However, CA and AA are functionally independent from each other.
 Compliance with the principle of separation of functions between and within these three bodies is ensured.